alastairodhiambo/Parking_App/README.md

 ## Getting Started

+To run the program either:

+Go to repl.it and press the run button.

 [![Run on Repl.it](https://repl.it/badge/github/alastairodhiambo/Parking_App)](https://repl.it/@alastairo/ParkingApp)

-To run this program, download the a.out executable and run using:
+Or, download the a.out executable and run using:

 ```bash
 Mac: ./a.out